Moataz-Elmesmary/Data-Science-Roadmap/README.md

 <h4><i>This repository is intended to provide a free Self-Learning Roadmap to learn the field of Data Science.
 I provide some of the best free resources.</i></h4>

+&emsp;&emsp :warning:	*Before we start,* :warning:
+#### If you Dont know What`s Data Science or Projects Life Cycle (starting from Business Understanding to Deployment) or Which Programming Language you should go for or Job Descriptions or the required Soft & Hard Skills needed for this field or Data Science Applications or the Most Common Mistakes, then<br>
+:pushpin:**This Video is for you (Highly Recommended :heavy_check_mark:)**

 <h2>Data Science vs Data Analytics vs Data Engineering - What's the Difference?</h2><br>

 ![aaa](https://user-images.githubusercontent.com/92026137/163718013-30b3af7b-5b3c-4a08-a54e-1c81b994a5f6.png)